-Inteligo Perú Holding S.A.C.
-Financial holding company incorporated in Peru in
+Inteligo Peru Holding S.A.C.
+Financial holding company incorporated in Peru in and investment funds.

 December 2018.
-As of December 31, 2020, it holds 99.99 percent interest in Interfondos S.A.
-Sociedad Administradora de Fondos, company that manages mutual funds and investment funds, which was Subsidiary of Interbank until December 2018, and subsequently was sold to
+As of December 31, 2021 and 2020, it holds 99.99 percent interest in

+Interfondos S.A.
+Sociedad Administradora de Fondos, company that manages mutual funds